melissaspiegel/documentation/README.md

 # Sample Documentation

-**A modular template system for building marketing pages at Indeed.**
+**A modular template system for building marketing pages at Sample.**

 The [**Marketing Web Modules Page Template**](/docs/templates.md) is entirely comprised of Advanced Custom Fields Flexible Content layouts, which allow us to build in a modular, componentized way.
 By adding, removing, or adapting modules, our marketing team can build any number of page designs with greatly reduced developer support.